Uninett/nav-container/README.md

   so that one can configure one's own user-facing nginx proxy with SSL in front of it.
 - What to do about accessing the various configuration options spread throughout NAV's configuration files?
-Only the database config is supported so far.
+Only options affecting access to external services such as PostgreSQL and Graphite are supported so far.
   Configuring an SMTP relay server, a domain, etc. should also be in there.
-- The graphite container could potentially be split into two, since it provides two different services with shared storage. https://github.com/Banno/graphite-setup might actually be a good source of inspiration here.
+- memcache integration is a *must* for production use of graphite-web.